salesforcecli/plugin-packaging/messages/package_bundle_delete.md

 # description

 Specify the ID or alias of the package bundle you want to delete.

-Delete package bundles.
 Before you delete a package bundle, first delete all associated package bundle versions.

 # examples

-- Delete a package bundle using its alias from your default Dev Hub org:
+Delete a package bundle using its alias from your default Dev Hub org:

   <%= config.bin %> <%= command.id %> --bundle "Your Bundle Alias"

-- Delete a package bundle using its ID from the specified Dev Hub org:
+Delete a package bundle using its ID from the specified Dev Hub org:

   <%= config.bin %> <%= command.id %> --bundle 1Fl... --target-dev-hub devhub@example.com